eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-kaleidoscope-view.md

 Its arrival was marked by an excellent event hosted by NCB.
 Contributors from DfE and DoH came together with nationally recognised figures in the field of Adoption, Health, Education and Social Care.<!--base32-c9gq6t9k68pp6eb7e4v78ebb6rw70w1retnpgt9memvkgt9hchhkjtvh6tu3jutp70pp4rbkcmtk4-base32-->

-As I reflected back on the event, both at the time and now, there was little or no discussion that day amongst delegates on what support was needed, available or could be developed to support the Wellbeing of adults - those delivering support direct to vulnerable children.
+However, as I reflected back on the event both at the time and now, there was little or no discussion amongst delegates on what support was needed, available or could be developed to support the Wellbeing of adults - those delivering support direct to vulnerable children.

-No-one really asked that day - how do adults process the emotional impact of their work, on themselves, and those around them?&nbsp;
+No-one really asked: how do adults process the emotional impact of their work, on themselves, and those around them?&nbsp;

 In a room full of Health professionals, this seemed strangely at odds with the realities we must all surely face, in the course of our daily task.